foxes.jpg

 Sydney North Vertebrate Pest Committee

 Sydney North Vertebrate Pest Committee was established in 1998.
-The group comprises of key land managers from across the Sydney North Region including 11 local government agencies, National Parks and Wildlife, Local Land Services, Forestry NSW, Sydney Water, Taronga Zoo and Sydney Harbour Federation Trust.
+The group comprises key land managers from across the Sydney North Region including 11 local government agencies, National Parks and Wildlife, Local Land Services, Forestry NSW, Sydney Water, Taronga Zoo and Sydney Harbour Federation Trust.
 The aim of the group is to share information, raise awareness, educate agency members and the community and develops the skill required to manage feral animals including foxes.

 Foxes and the law